none.

 Let's fix this now!
 Matlab's internal representation of times is using serial date numbers.

 string 'yyyymmdd'.
-Save this to a variable d_nums
+Save this to a variable d_numsplot(dates, temps); replace dates with the serial

 date numbers you just calculated.
 You should get a nice sinusoidal temperature series.You might notice that the tick labels are in strange places.
 Let's try having them every 5th year.
 There are many ways of doing this.
 For the most generic one we only need to know that the date format is 'yyyymmdd.'
 To get tick marks in the style '1985 - 1990 - 1995 ... ' without actuall knowing upper and lower bounds of the time series, we can do this (we treat the yyyymmdd dates as actual numbers here):